kadmielp/kadmielp/README.md

 # Hey 👋🏻 I'm Kadmiel!

-Project Manager with a background spanning Environmental Engineering, Bioinformatics, and AI-driven process automation.
 I use GenAI and low-code platforms to turn complex business problems into practical, efficient workflows that empower people.
 Outside of work I tinker with self‑hosted servers and build gaming side projects.

 ## 🚀 Professional Impact & Achievements